Netherlands women's national under-19 cricket team

 The Netherlands women's under-19 cricket team represents Netherlands in international under-19 women's cricket.
 The team is administrated by Royal Dutch Cricket Association.

 The Netherlands failed to qualify for the inaugural ICC Under-19 Women's T20 World Cup via the Europe Qualifier, losing a three-match series against Scotland 0–3.

 The side played for the second time in the Europe Qualifier for the 2025 Under-19 Women's T20 World Cup.

 History

 The inaugural Women's Under-19 World Cup was scheduled to take place in January 2021, but was postponed multiple times due to the COVID-19 pandemic.
-The tournament was eventually scheduled to take place in 2023, in South Africa.
+The tournament eventually took place in January 2023, in South Africa.
 Netherlands competed in the Europe Qualifier for the tournament in August 2022, which consisted of a three-match series against the Scotland.
 They lose all three of the matches to failed qualify for the 2023 Under-19 World Cup.

 The Second Women's Under-19 World Cup was scheduled to take place in January 2025, in Malaysia.
 Netherlands competed in the Europe Qualifier for the tournament in August 2024, which consisted of a three-match series against the Scotland.
 They lose all three of the matches to failed qualify for the 2025 ICC Under-19 Women's T20 World Cup.